-- > Ensuring that Personal Education Plan is up-to-date and of a high standard; - Supporting Children in Care to raise their aspirations and ambition; - > Giving children and young people a sense of the control they have over their own lives; - Ensuring that the Designated Teacher contributes to the deeper understanding of everyone in the academy who may be to be involved in supporting Children in Care to achieve, so that each staff member keeps Children in Care in mind; - Fostering positive attitudes and behaviours; - Providing continuity and 'normality' for those who may have been subject to emotional distress, abuse and disruption; - Ensuing that they have a trusted adult who they feel they can go to for support during the school day; - Ensuring they have the best provision the academy can offer to help them make good progress in all areas; - Working closely with the Virtual School, Carers and Social Workers; - Ensuring a whole academy ethos in which all staff understand their responsibility in supporting the role of Corporate Parent; - Providing a safe and secure environment, which values education and believes in the abilities and potential of all children; - Bringing the educational attainments of our Children in Care in line with those of their peers; - Making sure that Children in Care have access to education appropriate to their age and ability.
-This includes access to a broad and balanced curriculum; - Balancing high levels of support with challenge and high expectation to ensure rapid progress; - Having a Designated Teacher (DT) for Children in Care who will act as their advocate and coordinate support for them, liaising with Carers, parents (as appropriate) and Social Workers on a wide variety of educational and Care issues; - Working alongside the Social Worker, PEP Coordinator, Area Learning Advocate and other professionals to ensure that each Child in Care has a current, good quality Personal Education Plan (PEP) in place which includes challenging, curriculum-based targets and numerical progress targets and is an effective tool which supports the young person and helps them make excellent progress;
+- > Ensuring that Personal Education Plan (PEP) is up-to-date and of a high standard; - Supporting Children in Care to raise their aspirations and ambition; - > Giving children and young people a sense of the control they have over their own lives; - Ensuring that the Designated Teacher contributes to the deeper understanding of everyone in the academy who may be to be involved in supporting Children in Care to achieve, so that each staff member keeps Children in Care in mind; - > Fostering positive attitudes and behaviours; - Providing continuity and 'normality' for those who may have been subject to emotional distress, abuse and disruption; - Ensuing that they have a trusted adult who they feel they can go to for support during the school day; - Ensuring they have the best provision the academy can offer to help them make good progress in all areas; - > Working closely with the Virtual School, Carers and Social Workers; - Ensuring a whole academy ethos in which all staff understand their responsibility in supporting the role of Corporate Parent; - Providing a safe and secure environment, which values education and believes in the abilities and potential of all children; - Bringing the educational attainments of our Children in Care in line with those of their peers; - Making sure that Children in Care have access to education appropriate to their age and ability.
+This includes access to a broad and balanced curriculum; - Balancing high levels of support with challenge and high expectation to ensure rapid progress;

-- Ensuring that Pupil Premium Plus funding is used to provide additional, personalised support as identified in the Personal Education Plan; - Closely monitoring each child's attendance and academic progress, working and sharing information in a timely manner with the Virtual School to help ensure each child achieves the best possible educational outcomes; - Ensuring there is a well-planned and coordinated approach to meet the child's educational and social needs, for example, whether potentially disruptive changes in academy can be prevented; - Planning for future transitions effectively including planning for transport.
+- Having a Designated Teacher (DT) for Children in Care who will act as their advocate and coordinate support for them, liaising with Carers, parents (as appropriate) and Social Workers on a wide variety of educational and Care issues; - Working alongside the Social Worker, PEP Coordinator, Area Learning Advocate and other professionals to ensure that each Child in Care has a current, good quality Personal Education Plan (PEP) in place which includes challenging, curriculum-based targets and numerical progress targets and is an effective tool which supports the young person and helps them make excellent progress; - Ensuring that Pupil Premium Plus funding is used to provide additional, personalised support as identified in the Personal Education Plan; - Closely monitoring each child's punctuality and attendance and academic progress, working and sharing information in a timely manner with the Virtual School to help ensure each child achieves the best possible educational outcomes; - > Planning for future school transitions effectively, including planning for transport.